Unused Elements | Unused Items

 Essence of Chaos

-People who hacked into the GBA title Aria of Sorrow have found some interesting ways to manipulate the game's mechanics, as they once did with Symphony of the Night in creating methods to achieve over 200% castle completion.
+People who have hacked into Aria of Sorrow's innards have found some interesting ways to manipulate the game's mechanics, as they once did with Symphony of the Night in creating methods to achieve over 200% castle completion.
 However, I always separate what Konami intended to be in the game from what was changed via a process of hacking.
 In the traditional sense, they did find one interesting thing.

-This unused element was suggested to me by Vcthug4life.
+This unused element was brought to our attention by Vcthug4life.
 In Symphony, you could escape from the game's two final battles using a library card, and you could do this for two reasons: To add Shaft and Dracula to your enemy list and to thus save the game onto the memory card with that final "room" to your credit.

 Konami had the same idea here but didn't follow through; it seems that the Chaos boss was to appear on your enemy list--but since the game doesn't save after its defeat, and since there's no way to escape from this battle, it would have been pointless to allow its inclusion on the list.
 Regardless, the page with the Chaos boss remains somewhere in that game pak, and it paints a unique picture of the foe.